aksommerville/fullmoon4/README.md

 - - ...both octopus trees actually, which happen to be at x=8 and x=16.
 - [x] treasure: Sound when picking up an already-have item
 - [x] treadle: sounds
-- [ ] Need a better solution for shovel holes. eg dig in the packed earth in the village, it shows a grass outline
+- [x] Need a better solution for shovel holes. eg dig in the packed earth in the village, it shows a grass outline
+- - Making it work on disparate backgrounds, we'd need some external list of holes.
+It can't be done directly on the map or cellphysics.
+- - For now, I'll just forbid digging on the packed earth.

 ### March